RaymondProduction/neural_network_perseptron/README.md

 # Neural Network Perceptron

 Currently, the focus of this project is on developing the graphical user interface (UI) to visualize and interact with a perceptron-based neural network.
 The UI is designed using Qt Creator, and the project is primarily implemented in Python using PyQt6.
+The UI is being created using [Qt Creator 10.0](https://download.qt.io/archive/qtcreator/10.0/).
+If you wish to modify the UI, you can download Qt Creator from the provided link.

 ## Features
 - **Graphical User Interface**: The UI provides an easy and interactive way to work with perceptrons and neural networks.